OrigamiYoda729/library.js/README.md

 <br />

 ### Command Basics:
 Commands are what allow you to add and remove libraries from your script.
-All commands will begin with `library.` and end with either `get	` or `remove`.
+All commands will begin with `library` and end with either `get` or `remove`.
 In the Slim version, you will have access to three main command branches:
 - library.cdn
 - library.github
 - library.local